rvantonder/bap-usage-patterns/README.md

 #### Manipulating BIL

 Because BIL follows an AST representation, working with BIL necessitates the use of visitor the pattern in BAP.
-Visitors for BIL are extremely powerful, but also harder to grasp, depending on your familiarity with the O in Ocaml.
+Visitors for BIL are extremely powerful, but also harder to grasp, depending on your familiarity with the O in OCaml.

 ###### Simple visitor